Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 Also, add a command to specify the action when  `tcp.flags==2`.

 #### Testing the Configured Pipeline
 Follow the same steps as described for plan 1 for testing the configured match-action pipeline.
-The only difference is that now `receive.py` will take `2` as the argument and the output file's name will be `receiver_1.log`.
-Report the number of tuples (lines) in this log file.
+Report the number of tuples (lines) in the log file.

 ### Plan 3: Execute Reduce operator in the data plane
 We will consider query partitioning plan where `reduce` operator is also executed